Curriculum

 Students establish a loving, supportive, and trusting environment for each other.
 This serves as a basis for helping them to accurately see themselves and the world around them.

-Most of the second year is devoted to an understanding and healing of the character defense structures as developed by Wilhelm Reich, Alexander Lowen, and others.
+Most of the second year is devoted to an understanding and healing of the character defenses as developed by Wilhelm Reich, Alexander Lowen, and others.

 Character defenses emerge developmentally in infancy and early childhood as a result of the psychosocial and spiritual milieu the child experiences.
 In the shelter of the group, these childhood wounds are transformed into material for inner healing and personal growth.